genesistoxical/pruebas/README.md

 <br>

-`Version 2.1.1` accepts two more formats which are **.jfif .gif** and even **.svg** support was added thanks to a request #issue.
+`Version 2.1.1` accepts two more formats which are **.jfif .gif** and even **.svg** support was added, thanks to a request #issue.
 There are size options for icons; Multiple and 256 px, also thanks to another request #tag.

 ## License
 **MIT License**